lauradhamilton/deepqlearning/README.md

 pip install tensorflow
 ```

 # Now for the code.
+Create a new file for our code deepqlearning.py.
 Let's start by importing the libraries we will need:
 ```
 import gym
 import random